hadenpell/tiktok-market-research-demo/README.md

 plan generator).
 This repo is for showing the product experience; it does not perform any real research, take payments, or require any API keys.

-To access the full product: https://tiktok30days.manus.space
+To access the full, working product: https://tiktok30days.manus.space

 ## What's kept for reference